pragma-/Plang/README.md

 ## The Plang Language (so far)
 ### Type-checking
-Plang is statically typed with optional nominal type annotations.
+Plang is gradually typed with optional nominal type annotations.

 #### Optional type annotations
 Plang's type system allows type annotations to be omitted.
 When type annotations are omitted,